 Even if the Zai holes don’t produce significantly more food, the nutrient status of the food should be increased, and the crops may prove to be more resilient to pests and diseases with this technique.
 With ample water and nutrients crops may also produce food sooner, which could mean that they provide food before the burden of possible pests and diseases reduce productivity.

 Fortified organic fertilizer consisting of chicken manure, 15% human urine and biochar being added to the Zai holes.
 This should work well, and the inclusion of biochar also makes it Terra Preta trial.
 Human urine is a free and easily available liquid fertilizer.
 Another liquid fertilizer which could prove useful is liquid animal manure.
 This can be made by collecting the manure of animals that eat plants (not meat eating animals) such cows, goats, poultry and wild animals.
-The manure is placed in a hessian/burlap sack, or old pillow case, or stocking/pantihose, and placed in a bucket of water.
+The manure is placed in a hessian/burlap sack, or old pillow case, or stocking, and placed in a bucket of water.
 This is shaken around in the water, typically once a day for a few days to a week, and then applied to the crops.
 I once grew some very tasty tomatoes using elephant manure.

 I think Sifuna’s choice to grow kale is an excellent idea, as kale is very nutritious and contains particularly high levels of vitamin A which is often deficient in the diets of people in Sub-Saharan Africa.